 Corporate profits will bounce back, soaring 30% after 2020’s 23% drop.
 In general, look for energy costs to recover but not skyrocket in 2021, after most fell significantly this year.
 Assuming a solid economic rebound, energy demand figures to rise, too.
 But not all the way back to pre-pandemic levels.
 Gasoline…closer to its 2019 average of $2.60 per gallon of regular unleaded, after likely averaging about $2.15 to $2.20 for all of 2020.
 Figure on $2.50 or so.
 Diesel, a bit under $3 after averaging close to $2.50 this year.
 2019’s average for diesel was $3.06.
 (Keep in mind, these are national averages.
 Individual states will see higher or lower fuel costs, but the national averages show the overall trend.)
 Electricity rates overall should creep up slightly.
 For industrial customers… Holding fairly flat on average, after dipping this year amid the recession.
 Residential customers will pay more as some workers keep teleworking and thus spend more time at home.
 They’ll likely see rates rise 2%-3% on average.
 Natural gas prices are likely to rise but remain low by historical standards.
+However, you can check online to choose the tool you need for your project.
 So far this year, gas futures have averaged $1.80 per million British thermal units, the lowest in decades.
 Next year, figure on an average of $2 per MMBtu or a bit more, with the retail prices customers pay following a similar trend of moderate increases.
 But as always, natural gas prices will depend heavily on weather patterns.

-Freight shipping costs stand to be all over the map in 2021, depending on whether shippers rely on trucks, trains, ships or planes to move cargo.
+Freight shipping costs stand to be all over the map in 2021, depending on whether shippers rely on carrier onboarding tactics like trucks, trains, ships or planes to move cargo.
 The pandemic and its economic fallout will continue to have effects on supply chains.
 Trucking rates, up only slightly after a volatile 2020 that will likely end up showing a rare decline in average rates.
 For 2021, think an uptick of about 2% or so.
 Rail, pretty close to flat.
 The industry will continue to face overcapacity.
 Ocean container freight, down 3% or so after rising by that much this year.
 Assuming the global economy starts to heal, carriers will put more ships in service after they idled much of their fleets this year, which led to sizable rate increases.
 Air freight, up strongly, but not by as much as in 2020.
 Lingering weakness in international air travel means fewer commercial jetliners hauling freight, too.